Elitex07/DiscordJSv13-Interaction-Basics/Readme.md

+# Start-up
+- Open `./config.json`
+- Enter all the required details.
+- Run `npm i` in terminal
+- To Start the bot, Run `node index.js` in terminal

 # Introduction

 If you're reading this, it probably means you want to learn how to make a bot with discord.js.
 Awesome!
 You've come to the right place.
 This guide will teach you things such as: